Speakers: Michael Greig & John Watchman

-The Planning Obligations regime came into effect on 1 February 2011.
-Planning obligations are a key tool in facilitating the grant of planning permission and the delivery of the related on-site and off-site (including education, transportation and housing) infrastructure related to developments.
+The current Planning Obligations regime came into effect on 1 February 2011.
+Planning obligations are a key tool in facilitating the grant of planning permission and the delivery of on-site and off-site (including education, transportation and housing) infrastructure related to developments.

-This seminar will consider Planning Obligations law, practice and policy (including all Circulars published by the Scottish Government) and those attending ought to gain a better understanding of:
+This seminar will consider Planning Obligations policy (including all Circulars published by the Scottish Government); law and practice and those attending ought to gain a better understanding of:-

-• the detail of the provisions about planning obligations and related legislative provisions
+• the specific provisions about planning obligations and related legislative provisions;

 This course will be presented by the following speakers, please click on the Speaker & Venue details against any course date to see more information.

 Michael Greig of DLA Piper is accredited by the Law Society of Scotland as a specialist in planning law and is a member of the Planning law Sub-Committee of the Law Society of Scotland.
 He has in excess of ten years in-house local authority experience including 4 years with City of Edinburgh Council as senior solicitor responsible for planning and transportation.
 Michael has been in private practice since 2004, specialising in planning and transport work.